 Y’know what, I read in Starlog that Robert A. Terry had to be brought in to smooth things over; it was, it was really a mess, man!

 Starlog was a long-running magazine devoted to science-fiction films.
 Beginning in 1976, it was published once a month until its last issue came out in April 2009.

 Did you read in Fangoria about how Richard Currier and Morton Tubor were at each other’s throats?

 Fangoria is a long-running monthly magazine devoted to horror films.
 Beginning in 1978 as a sister publication to Starlog, Fangoria eventually bought out the other magazine.

-Did you read in Gorezone about the torn love affair between Betty Sinclair and Paul Grancell? –Wait, why would the love affair be in Gorezone? –Have you seen Betty?
+Did you read in Gorezone about the torrid love affair between Betty Sinclair and Paul Grancell? –Wait, why would the love affair be in Gorezone? –Have you seen Betty?

 Gorezone was a magazine published by Fangoria in the late 1980s and 1990s dedicated to even more gruesome horror films than its more staid counterpart.
 In 2009 Fangoria announced it would resume publication of Gorezone.

 Y’know, I read in Newsweek that Henry Vars really resented Mitchell (sic) Terr supervising his music. –You read Newsweek?
 Heh—what a loser!

 Newsweek is an American news magazine, published weekly from 1933 through 2012, when it ceased print publication but continued to publish online.
 Its focus is upon broader, more socially impacting issues than the above-mentioned magazines.

 What is this, Dog on a Hot Tin Roof?